Content on this page was generated by AI and has not been manually reviewed.

 How many roles should I start with?

 Start with 5–8 core roles: Owner/Admin, Moderator, Verified Member, Member, Muted, and a couple of niche roles like EventHost or Support.
 You can add more as your server grows.
-The ultimate guide how to get unbanned from discord server without vpn using these 5 easy steps
+The ultimate guide to changing your discord nickname like a pro: Pro Tips, Shortcuts, and Best Practices 2026

 What is the best way to set up role hierarchy?